You are browsing the archive for Lyme Disease prevention.

 Interwoven within the lessons, kids will discover the working of germs, good health habits, the awesome animal kingdom, visiting health care workers and learning about themselves and their uniqueness.
 The Singing Nurse Health Lessons for Kids was lovingly created and tailored to the eager and curious minds of our greatest treasures, our kids.

-To hear song samples click here and listen in the bandbox player.
+To hear song samples click here and listen.

 To see an overview of all the lessons click The Singing Nurse Overview PDF.